scottredd/omamesh.net/docs/meshcore-getting-started.md

 - Coding Rate may vary without breaking interoperability
 - Higher output power does not guarantee better results without good antennas

-If you are unsure what to buy, start with a Heltec V4, Station G2, or T-Beam, then branch out as your needs evolve.
+If you are unsure what to buy, start with a Heltec V4, RAK, Station G2, or T-Beam, then branch out as your needs evolve.

 Get on the air first.
 Optimize later.